Summer Financial Aid Information

 - If you indicate that you will graduate in August or December, your Federal Direct Loan will be prorated based on your enrolled credit hours and remaining terms of enrollment.
 If you do not graduate, you must notify the One Stop for Student Services to be reviewed for awarding in subsequent semester(s).
 The financial aid awarding for graduating students is not an automated process.
 View more information about loan proration.

 - Parent PLUS: Student must be enrolled in at least 6 credit hours.
 The parent borrower must apply online at StudentAid.gov.

 - Graduate PLUS loan (Graduate Students only): Student applicant must be admitted as a graduate student and be enrolled in at least 4 graduate credit hours.
 The graduate student borrower must apply online at StudentAid.gov.
 The Student Financial Aid Office will evaluate your eligibility for the Graduate PLUS loan only after you have exhausted all your Federal Direct Loan (Unsubsidized) eligibility.

-- Private/Alternative Loans: Prior to applying for a private loan, students should consider Federal Direct loan options first.
-To apply for a private/alternative loan, you must contact your lender for information and application process.
-To compare private/alternative loan lenders, visit FastChoice.
+- Private Loans: Prior to applying for a private loan, students should consider Federal Direct loan options first.
+To apply for a private loan, you must contact your lender for information and application process.
+Compare private loan lenders and see student and parent options for borrowing.

 Loan Periods for the Academic Year